zzonyo/trust-docs-test/source/index.html.md

 * For public interface to get market data such as  Get Kline data, Get Market Data Overview, Get Contract Information,Get market in-depth data, Get premium index Kline, Get real-time forecast capital rate kline, Get basis data, Get the last Trade of a Contract and so on：

-    （1） For restful interface: 800 times/second for one IP at most.
+     (1) For restful interfaces：all products(futures, coin margined swap, usdt margined swap and option) 800 times/second for one IP at most

     （2）For websocket: The rate limit for “req” request is 50 times at once.
 No limit for “sub” request as the data will be pushed by sever voluntarily.